Scalp micropigmentation reviews and dubious marketing

 Two very well known technicians, Matthew Iulo and Jonathan Gerow, both operate in NYC and produce consistently incredible work.

 Vinci Hair Clinic and HIS Hair Clinic, the two largest scalp micropigmentation companies in the world, both have offices there and can also be relied upon for excellent, solid results.
-In addition, Skalp Clinic, one of the best SMP clinics in Europe, has a new office in NYC and is well worth checking out.

 If tricopigmentation is more your thing, seek out Valerie Weber at Dermagrafix, a single-location clinic in Doylestown, PA.
 Valerie’s work has to be seen to be believed.